CodeSportLabs/dao-public/README.md

 ## Governance Constants

+These are mutable and will be published on the proposal page.

 ```javascript
     const MIN_DELAY      = 3600  // 3600 = 1 hour - after a vote passes, you have 1 hour before you can enact
     const VOTING_PERIOD  = 547  // 45818 Blocks = 1 week - how long the vote lasts. | 547 Blocks = 2 hours